ttu/json-flatfile-datastore/README.md

 `JsonFlatFileDataStore.Test` and `JsonFlatFileDataStore.Benchmark` are _.NET Core 2.0_ projects.

-Unit Tests are executed automatically with CI build.
+Unit Tests are executed automatically with CI builds.

-Benchmarks are not part of automated build, but those can be used as a reference to compare execution times with making changes to funcionality.
+Benchmarks are not part of automated builds.
+Benchmarks can be used as a reference when making changes to existing functionality by comparing execution times.

 ### API